-Agency Officials ALBANY REVITAZATION AGENCY Albany, Oregon
+Agency Officials Albany Revitalization Agency Albany, Oregon

-We have audited, in accordance with auditing standards generally accepted in the United States of America, the basic financial statements of the ALBANY REVITALIZATION AGENCY as of and for the year ended June 30, 2018, and have issued our report thereon dated January 31, 2019.
+We have audited the basic financial statements of the Albany Revitalization Agency (the "Agency") as of and for the year ended June 30, 2021, and have issued our report thereon dated February 17, 2022.
+Our audit was conducted in accordance with auditing standards generally accepted in the United States of America.